alessioGalatolo/PerfectGymCoach/PRIVACY_POLICY.md

-## Perfect Gym Coach: Privacy policy
+## Elevate Fitness: Privacy policy

-Welcome to the Perfect Gym Coach app for Android!
+Welcome to the Elevate Fitness app for Android!

-This is an open source Android app developed by Alessio Galatolo.
+This is an open-source Android app developed by Alessio Galatolo.
 The source code is available on GitHub under the GPL v3 license.

 ### Data collected by the app